sharovik/devbot/documentation/events.md

 ##Events
 This feature will help you to improve the skills of your bot.
-By using this feature you can add multiple custom events.
+Now you are able to create your own event for your custom message.

 ### How to create a new event
 As there is a million possible events which users can create, we introduced a file `defined-events.go` where you can initialise your custom events.